jpvantassel/hvsrweb/README.md

-# HVSRweb - A web application for horizontal-to-vertical spectral ratio processing
+# HVSRweb - An Open-Source, Web-Based Application for Horizontal-to-Vertical Spectral Ratio Processing

 > Dana M. Brannon and Joseph P. Vantassel, The University of Texas at Austin